kuang-byte/distrubuted-lock-kickoff/README.md

 # Distributed Lock Kickoff

-The goal of making this project is to provide a runnable, workable, understandable solution for learning distributed keys in various key-value storage
+The goal of making this project is to provide a runnable, workable, understandable solution for learning distributed keys in various key-value storage scenarios.

 #### Environments